+•Regarding materials:

-- ■Regarding materials: - -Optimum percentage for wood usage to decrease stress and quick heat beat ranges from 30 to 45% maximum (Where to better used to keep room temperature the coolest is yet to be tested) - .-Oak wood is the solution to a myriad of hyperthyroid symptoms and is considered the best option.
-It can be merged with other types of wood with a good calming scent (e.g. pine, lavender) for a multisensory experience (proved best results). - -In woods, Canadian poplar wood is another good option for trial due to lowest thermal conductivity. - -Soap stone as well as white carara marble are 2 options that are worth trial to make spaces cooler.
+-Optimum percentage for wood usage to decrease stress and quick heart beat ranges from 30 to 45% maximum, (where to better be used to keep room temperature the coolest is yet to be tested).

+. -Oak wood is the solution to a myriad of hyperthyroid symptoms and is considered the best option.
+It can be merged with other types of wood with a good calming scent (e.g: pine, lavender) for a multisensory experience (proved best results).

+-In woods, Canadian poplar wood is another good option for trial due to lowest thermal conductivity.

+-Soap stone as well as white carara marble are 2 options that are worth trial to make spaces cooler.

-Mix of marble and wood can be a good choice in treating surfaces that are in direct contact hyperthyroid clients as Wood has proved as well to decrease hear rate beats while being touched and marble is known to give this cooler effect (and by this solving 2 main struggles of hyperthyroid patients).
+Mix of marble and wood can be a good choice in treating surfaces that are in direct contact with hyperthyroid clients, as wood has proved as well to decrease heart beats rate while being touched and marble is known to give this cooler effect, (and by this; solving two main struggles of hyperthyroid patients).

+•Regarding Color paints:

-- ■Regarding Color paints: - -Color palettes that includes Blue, Brown (representing wood) followed by blue greens or greens is the best to fight most of hyperthyroid patient struggles.
-And to be specific, Blue chase paint tone from blues and Elm Grove from greens are the best in making space feel cooler (at least through visual perspective).
-A pop of warm color represented in pink can be added to create a good balance with dark blue tones (in accessories) for women in specific and a color palette including both Blue and green can do magic. - ■Regarding Lights: - -providing different light options for different gender preference as well as creating the required balance so as space do not seem warmer by visual stimuli by using warm lights.
-In addition the availability of blue light as it helps in relaxation as well as successful negotiation skills (which is a must for offices and successful business). - Regarding Style: Minimalism is a winner. - •Regarding complementary items and furniture in interior space: - -Green walls can be a good solution to visually achieving thermal comfort and it can be a good noise insulator.
-When it comes to furniture pieces, it has to be of thin lines not bulky with a low percentage of medium colored wood. - •In offices like Built in home office or other type of offices the same considerations should be followed if it's just a desk top then utilizing Oakwood is a priority with thin lines in other surrounding items.
-Mentioning this , it is worth saying that implementation of those guidelines (in case proven right) , can have variations as one of the main targets is to keep the office space spacious .So room space , proportions , orientation and opening will be good decisional factors to the interior designer in charge in applying those guidelines .
-For instance, in case of a large office space two or three colors of the mentioned including colors of textiles and accessories can be used , the smaller the office , the lesser the details to make it feel more spacious (Author 2024) .
+-Color palettes that includes Blue, Brown (representing wood) followed by bluegreens or greens is the best to fight most of hyperthyroid patient struggles.
+And to be specific, blue chase paint tone from blues and Elm Grove from greens are the best in making space feel cooler (at least through visual perspective).
+A pop of warm color represented in pink can be added to create a good balance with dark blue tones (in accessories) for women in specific and a color palette including both Blue and green can-do magic.

-TESTING AND EXPERIMENTING WITH SELECTED MATERIALS USAGE ALTERNATIVES IMPACT ON OFFICE SPACE TEMPERATURE (USING DESIGN BULIDER).
+Regarding Lights:

+-Providing different light options for different gender preference as well as creating the required balance so as space do not seem warmer by visual stimuli by using warm lights.
+In addition, the availability of blue light as it helps in relaxation as well as successful negotiation skills (which is a must for offices and successful business).

+•Regarding Style: Minimalism is a winner.

+Regarding complementary items and furniture in interior space:

+-Green walls can be a good solution to visually achieving thermal comfort and it can be a good noise insulator.
+When it comes to furniture pieces, it has to be of thin lines not bulky with a low percentage of medium colored wood.

+•In offices like Built in home office or other type of offices the same considerations should be followed if it's just a desk top then utilizing Oakwood is a priority with thin lines in other surrounding items.

+Mentioning this, it is worth saying that implementation of those guidelines (in case proven right), it can have variations as one of the main targets is to keep the office space spacious.
+So, room space, proportions, orientation and opening will be good decisional factors to the interior designer in charge in applying those guidelines.
+For instance, in case of a large office space two or three colors of the mentioned including colors of textiles and accessories can be used, the smaller the office, the lesser the details to make it feel more spacious (the Author 2024).

+Testing And Experimenting With Selected Materials Usage Alternatives Impact On Office Space Temperature (Using Design Bulider).